saramagdalinski/ESLint-Study/README.md

 3.  `get_config.js` uses ESLint's internal Node.js API (`calculateConfigForFile`) to load the project's specific ESLint configuration, resolving all plugins and extended presets.
 4. It returns the final, flattened configuration object to Python.
 5. Python counts the number of rules set to "error" vs "warn" to calculate strictness.

+Located in `standard_linter/`, the `eslint.config.js` is the ESLint configuration file used in the Deep Dive Analysis for RQ4.
+It utilizes the official `typescript-eslint` strict and stylistic options.
+This provides an unbiased and maximum strictness baseline to determine if a bug was theoritetically preventable by any modern static analysis rule, regardless of the rules the porject owners chose to enable.

 ---